ember-learn/ember-blog/content/ember-4-0-released.md

    has more details about how to upgrade your Ember app/addon.
 2. Upgrade the `ember-cli-htmlbars` dependency (if present) to the latest patch release of `v6`.
 The final patch releases of the `v5` and `v6` series include important fixes for how deprecations are presented.
-3. Install `ember-auto-import` if your app does not already have it as a dependency.
-Follow the [`ember-auto-import` installation documentation](https://github.com/ef4/ember-auto-import#installation).
+3. Install `ember-auto-import`
+   - If your app does not already have it as a dependency, follow the [`ember-auto-import` installation documentation](https://github.com/ef4/ember-auto-import#installation).
 The short version is: `npm i --save-dev ember-auto-import webpack`.
-3. If you are already using `ember-auto-import`, make sure you are using `v2`.
+   - If you are already using `ember-auto-import`, make sure you are using `v2`.
    You can follow
    [this upgrade guide](https://github.com/ef4/ember-auto-import/blob/main/docs/upgrade-guide-2.0.md)
    if you are on an earlier version.